rajeshduggal/rajduggal.com/content/articles/but-im-not-a-software-developer/index.md

 +++
-title = "But I'm Not a Software Developer" description = "\"But I'm Not a Software Developer\" - A Mindset Shift for Team Success"
+title = "But I'm Not a Software Developer" description = "\"But I'm Not a Software Developer\" - A Mindset Shift for Team Success" summary = "\"But I'm Not a Software Developer\" - A Mindset Shift for Team Success"
 +++

 As a software development coach, I frequently hear team members say, "But, I'm not a Software Developer," whenever I ask them to engage in technical tasks.
 While this may seem like a reasonable defense, it often reflects a limiting mindset.
 It’s not that they lack the capability, but rather that the term "Software Developer" has become synonymous with "Computer Programmer" in their minds—creating a division where none should exist.